slbailey/Retrovue/docs/runtime/ChannelManager.md

 - Stream output to all current viewers.
 - Report health/status of the active ffmpeg process.

+**Asset Eligibility**: ChannelManager queries only assets with `state='ready'` and `approved_for_broadcast=true`.
+Assets in `new`, `enriching`, or `retired` states are never considered for playout.

 ## Execution model

 1. First viewer triggers:
    - Query schedule: what should be on this Channel at this exact wall-clock time?
+   - ChannelManager asks ScheduleService/Playlog for the PlaylogEvent that's active right now.
+Each PlaylogEvent references asset_uuid.
+ChannelManager will refuse to build a playout plan if that asset is not in state='ready' AND approved_for_broadcast=true.
-   - Call Producer to build the base playout plan.
+   - Call Producer to build the base playout plan from ready assets only.
    - Apply playout enrichers.
    - Launch ffmpeg with that plan.
 2. Subsequent viewers attach to the same stream fanout.
 3. Last viewer leaving triggers:
    - Graceful teardown of ffmpeg.
    - ChannelManager remains idle, but the Channel timeline itself keeps logically advancing in the database.

+**Asset State Enforcement**: The Producer only considers assets with `state='ready'` and `approved_for_broadcast=true` when building playout plans.
+Assets in other states are invisible to the runtime layer.

 ## Failure / fallback behavior